teriyaki2109/matchMesh/README.md

 (Differences are in the initial node matching and final mapping processes, which are here simplified and somehow less robust!)

 This code works best between consecutive frames of 3D video sequences (i.e., not optimized for wideframe alignment).
-Better performance can still be achieved by fine tuning several parameters that were determined empirically (e.g., thresholds ana variables in geomap.h).
+Better performance can still be achieved by fine tuning several parameters that were determined empirically (e.g., thresholds and variables in geomap.h).

 For testing, we recommend the public mesh sequences of "breakdance" (e.g., lock, free, etc.) made by Univ. of Surrey, or the ones processed by INRIA Grenoble which are topologically consistent over time (see [Cagniart et al., ECCV10]).